rmavis/bm/readme.md

 But if there's only one match, you'll skip the browsing step.

-`star` saves your text in a plain text file, by default at `~/.config/star/store` but you can change that.

-You can edit, add, and remove values in your editor of choice with:
+You can edit, add, and remove entries in your editor of choice with:

     $ star -e

-You can also delete values with:
+You can also delete entries with:

 	$ star -d